 *Internal Power Filters

-For a mid size (or really any size) aquarium, you might consider a premium HOB Filter such as the Rena Smart Filter as well as the before mentioned Sponge filter for added redundancy.
+For a mid size (or really any size) aquarium, you might consider a premium HOB Filter such as the Rena Smart Filter or Rena SuperClean Filter (for best value) as well as the before mentioned Sponge filter for added redundancy.

 For larger aquariums, a combination of a Fluidized and/or Canister Filter and an Internal Filter for cross circulation.